 Help Wanted, Needed

-The Halliburton media push comes a year after Anadarko Petroleum (NYSE: APC) teamed up with Noble Energy (NYSE: NBL) to form CRED –- Coloradans for Responsible Energy Development –- and began their own media campaign in support of controversial fracking, or hydraulic fracturing, measures in the state.
+The Halliburton media push comes a year after Anadarko Petroleum APC teamed up with Noble Energy NBL to form CRED – Coloradans for Responsible Energy Development – and began their own media campaign in support of controversial fracking, or hydraulic fracturing, measures in the state.

-Oil production in Colorado has grown dramatically, with the number of active oil wells in the state more than doubling in the last 10 years -– part of the overall U.S. energy boom.
+Oil production in Colorado has grown dramatically, with the number of active oil wells in the state more than doubling in the last ten years – part of the overall U.S. energy boom.

 A Media Call To Arms Over Fracking